zuiran/thesis_code/DMDL/ReadMe.txt

-A code implement for Discriminative Multi-Dictionary Learning.
+A code implementation for Discriminative Multi-Dictionary Learning.

 For more details, please contact me by zuiran@outlook.com .